-This full–tuition scholarship is for incoming Certificate and BFA students.
+This full–tuition scholarship is for incoming full-time undergraduate students.
 Based on the merits of their portfolio, Caldwell Scholarship nominees will be sent a Challenge Portfolio to complete and return.
 A limited number of Caldwell Scholars are selected each year, based on the artworks submitted.
 The Caldwell Scholarship is named in honor of Donald R. Caldwell, Chair Emeritus of PAFA’s Board of Trustees and a major supporter of the School of Fine Arts.

 James J. & Frances M. Maguire Scholarship for Artistic Excellence

 This is a full-tuition scholarship for full-time undergraduate students entering PAFA between 2015 and 2018.
 Three students will be awarded the inaugural James J. & Frances M. Maguire Scholarships to commence studies at PAFA in the fall of 2015.
 Three additional scholarships will be awarded to students entering in 2016 and 2017, and two more will follow in 2018, for a total of 11 recipients who will receive these awards through their graduation in the 2021-22 academic year.